The-Microservice-Dungeon/docs/docs/quickGuide/howToBuildAPlayer.md

 :::info

 At any moment the is only one `active` game.
-An `active` game is either a game that was created and not started yet, or a running game, wich was started.
+An `active` game is either a game that was created and not started yet, or a running game, which was started.

 All other games will bi in the status `finished`!